Licensing options for this format begin with FME Professional Edition.

 The reader will match attribute names to column values on the header row, to allow for reordering of the schema in FME or reordering of the columns in the source files.
 However, renaming a column in the file (but not changing the workspace attributes) will cause that column to be ignored.

-Specifying formatting explicitly per column will be merged with formatting in a template sheet or existing sheet; otherwise, formatting within existing sheets or templates will be preserved if column formatting is not specified.
-Merging of formatting for a column is specific to each format setting.
+Specifying formatting explicitly per column, row, or cell will be merged with formatting in a template sheet or existing sheet; otherwise, formatting within existing sheets or templates will be preserved if new formatting is not specified.
+Merging of formatting for a column, row, or cell is specific to each format setting.
 For example, setting Background Color for a cell does not override or invalidate existing formatting for Text Alignment or Custom Number formatting.

 Note that the column type specified may also affect formatting.
 Specifically Date, Time, and DateTime column types will enforce some custom number formatting to structure the date, and .hyperlink fields will set the color and underline values in the font format.